-COP 1532C Database Fundamentals for Programmers
+COP 1532C Database Fundamentals for Programmers 40 hours, 3 credits

 This course covers relational databases and their efficient design.
 The course will include the definition of tables and indexes, logical and physical design, the E-R model, and transaction management.
 The use of Structured Query Language (SQL) will be emphasized.
-Prerequisite: None